Good to know about chain slings | © CERTEX Danmark A/S

 If the load tends to tilt, it should be lowered, and the attachments changed.
 This can be accomplished by re-positioning the attachment points or by using compatible shortening devices in one or more of the legs.
 Such shortening devices should be used in accordance with CERTEX's instructions.

 Hands and other parts of the body should be kept away from the chain to prevent injury as the slack is taken up.
 When ready to lift, the slack should be taken up until the chain is taut.
 The load should be raised slightly, and a check made that it is secure and assumes the position intended.
-Lifting personnel must be aware of the risks for swinging and tilting loads.
-This is especially important with basket or other loose hitches where friction retains the load.

 Multi-leg chain slings with less than the full number of legs in use